TassianaMilka/Course/Anhanguera/Sensores,microcontroladores e programação em internet das coisas/README.md

 https://github.com/TassianaMilka/Project-Write/tree/main/Write%20text/Arduino

 # English

-Sensors, microcontrollers and programming in the internet of things Questions Where did you do it?
+# Sensors, microcontrollers and programming in the internet of things Questions.

+Where did you do it?

 It was held on the website of the Anhaguera university;